MatiasJRB/MatiasJRB/README.md

 - 🔧 **Testing & CI/CD**: Writing tests to ensure code quality and setting up smooth deployment pipelines.
 - 🌐 **API Integrations**: Designing and implementing integrations for seamless communication across platforms.
 - 💾 **Database Management**: Optimizing and managing databases for performance and scalability.
-- ☁️ **Cloud & DevOps**: Deploying solutions on cloud platforms like AWS and Docker.
+- ☁️ **Cloud & DevOps**: Deploying solutions on cloud platforms like AWS and Vercel.

 ---